 If you have a library of virtual machine images stored on a CIFS or NFS share, download and unzip the folder there instead of on your management computer.
 When deploying the VM, you can also use a CIFS or NFS network share as the storage repository instead of a vDisk stored locally, on the hypervisor's disk.

-- 4. Extract the . zip compressed archive's contents to a folder. - 5.
-Continue by deploying the virtual appliance package using the appropriate deployment instructions in this guide.
-For example, see Deploying -VM on VMware vSphere on page 1.
+- 4. Extract the .zip compressed archive's contents to a folder. - 5.
+Continue by deploying the virtual appliance package using the appropriate deployment instructions in the next section.